Explorable Parity Automata: Explorability with countably many tokens

-We will now prove that $\A$ is $\omega$-explorable if and only if the Turing machine $\M$ rejects the word $w$.
-Let us first assume that $w \in \L(\M)$.
-There is a winning strategy $\sigma_\exists$ for $\exists$ in the alternating Turing machine game, and \controller will use that strategy in the explorability game to win against $\omega$ tokens.
-He will consider that the tokens are labelled by integers, and always target the smallest one that is not already in $\jail$.
+\begin{proof} These results are obtained by straightforward induction from the definitions.
+The unreachability of $\safe$ is used to ensure that only valid transitions are played. \end{proof} Lemmas \ref{lem:controllerStrat} and \ref{lem:agentStrat} below ensure the correctness of the reduction. \begin{lem} If $w \in \L(\M)$, then \controller has a winning strategy in the $\omega$-explorability game on $\A$. \end{lem} \begin{proof} There is a winning strategy $\sigma_\exists$ for $\exists$ in the alternating Turing machine game, and \controller will use that strategy in the explorability game to win against $\omega$ tokens.
+He will consider that the tokens are labelled by integers, and will always target the smallest one that is not already in $\jail$.
 He proceeds as follows. \begin{itemize} \item \controller plays $\texttt{init}$ from a position where every token is either in $q_0$ or $\jail$.
 We can assume from here that \agents sends tokens to each possible state, and just add imaginary tokens if he does not.
 Additionally, if the target token does not go to $\Evestate$, then it means that it is in a deterministic part of the automaton.
 In this case \controller creates an imaginary target token in $\Evestate$ that will play only valid transitions (we will describe what this means later).
 Its purpose is to ensure that we actually reach an accepting state of $\M$ to destroy the real target token. \item When there are tokens in $\Evestate$, \controller plays letters according to $\sigma_\exists$.
 More formally, if the letters played since $\texttt{init}$ are $a_{t_1, p_1} \ldots a_{t_i, p_i}$, then \controller plays $a_{t_{i+1},p_{i+1}}$ where $t_{i+1} = \sigma_\exists(t_1, \ldots, t_i)$ and $p_{i+1} = p_i +1$ or $p_i-1$ depending on the head movement in $t_i$. \item After such a play, \agents can move tokens to any state $\Adamstate_t$.
-If there is more than one occupied state, \controller picks the one containing the current target token (possibly imaginary). \begin{itemize} \item If that state corresponds to an invalid transition (wrong starting state or wrong tape content at the current head position), then \controller plays the corresponding \texttt{check} letter.
-Formally, if the target token (not the imaginary one, since \controller can avoid invalid transitions for that one) is in $\A_t$, \controller plays $\texttt{check}_q$ if the starting state $q$ of $t$ does not match the current state of the tape (given by Lemma \ref{lem:token_runs}), or $\texttt{check}_{b,p}$ if the current head position is $p$ and does not contain $b$.
+If he chooses several such states, then \controller will only pay attention to the one containing the current target token. \begin{itemize} \item If that state $A_t$ corresponds to an invalid transition $t$ (wrong starting state or wrong tape content at the current head position), then \controller plays the corresponding \texttt{check} letter.
+Formally, if the target token is in $\A_t$, \controller plays $\texttt{check}_q$ if the starting state $q$ of $t$ does not match the current state of the tape (given by Lemma \ref{lem:token_runs}), or $\texttt{check}_{b,p}$ if the current head position is $p$ and does not contain $b$.
 In both cases, the target token is sent to $\jail$ with no other token reaching $\safe$ (by Lemma \ref{lem:token_runs}).
-This sends us back to the first step, but with an updated target. \item If the state instead corresponds to a valid transition, then \controller can play the corresponding $a_{t,p}$, where $p$ is the current head position (again, given by Lemma \ref{lem:token_runs}), then go back to the previous step (where there are tokens in $\Evestate$). \end{itemize}
+This sends us back to the first step, but with an updated target. \item If $t$ is consistent with the current configuration, then \controller can play the corresponding $a_{t,p}$, where $p$ is the current head position (again, given by Lemma \ref{lem:token_runs}), then go back to the previous step (where there are tokens in $\Evestate$). \end{itemize}